appgardenstudios/hyaline/www/content/documentation/04-reference/02-cli.md

 ## extract current
 `hyaline extract current` extracts current code and documentation for a system.
 Please visit the explanation documentation for [extract current](../03-explanation/02-extract-current.md) for more details.

-**Note**: Files and documents are extracted based on include/exclude patterns.
-For a file or document to be extracted, it must first match at least one include pattern.
-If it matches an include pattern, it is then checked against all exclude patterns.
-If it matches any exclude pattern, it is excluded.
-Files and documents that don't match any include patterns are excluded by default.

 **Options**:
 * `--config` - (required) Path to the config file
 * `--system` - (required) ID of the system to extract